Youth Homelessness Demonstration Program

 Length and Time Phasing of Assistance

 Initial grants are two-year grants.
-Recipients must spend money within two years of obligation.
-Funds must be obligated by September 30, 2019.
-Method of award/releasing assistance: letter.
+All YHDP funds must be obligated by September 30, 2024.
 Method of awarding/releasing assistance: Letter.

 Who do I contact about this opportunity?